ernohanninen/SIMPLIcity/README.md

 After Fiji and Operetta Stitcher is installed the images can be reshaped for analysis in SIMPLIcity or for model training.
 1. Open BIOP Operetta Import `Plugins` > `BIOP` > `Importers` > `BIOP` Operetta Import
-2. Each image channel was exported individually, we used following settings:
+2. Each image channel was exported individually, following settings was used:
    - Input directory is the Images folder in Operetta output
    - Select the folder where the output is stored
    - `Export file(s) as`: `Fused fields`